-12 Great Ways to Get Rid of Bloating
+12 Ways to Get Rid of Bloating

-However, for some, bloating is a chronic problem that causes moderate to severe symptoms and negatively affects quality of life.
+Fortunately, it’s generally a short-term problem that resolves on its own, but for some, bloating is a chronic problem that causes moderate to severe symptoms and negatively affects quality of life.

 1. Identify the cause of bloating